Wedding Photography: How to Stay Calm Under Pressure

 You must be insured for your assistant even if they’re unpaid, as you’d still be liable for anything that might occur that involves them.
 You can add employer’s liability onto your insurance policy for very little, sometimes even just a few pounds more, and it means everything’s covered and you can rest a little easier.

 If they’re capable it’s a good idea to get an assistant to take little films of the day too, even if that’s not part of the package.
-It makes a nice added extra for clients, plus it can be useful for your own social media to what you do, if it is something your clients are to.
+It makes a nice added extra for clients, plus it can be useful for your own social media to show what you do, if it is something your clients are open to.

 Your assistant’s also handy for looking after extra kit.
 As photographers, we can carry a lot of expensive lenses and camera bodies in our bag and you do occasionally need to put that down and go and be elsewhere, and while it’s always sensible to keep an eye on your kit, having somebody else to do that too can only help.